-He was enlisted in the army in 1916 and joined the 96th Battalion, later transferring to the 21st Battalion.
-After six months of serving in France, Falkner was wounded on the front lines in Vimy and complications necessitated the amputation of his right leg at mid-thigh.
+Norman was enlisted in the army in 1916 and joined the 96th Battalion, later transferring to the 21st Battalion.
+After six months of serving in France, he was wounded on the front lines in Vimy and complications necessitated the amputation of his right leg at mid-thigh.
 Military records from the 21st Battalion state that the wound was caused by shrapnel and the amputation was required after infection set into the Lens area.
-An October 24, 1980 article by Pat McNealy in the Toronto Star that included an interview with Falkner stated that the shrapnel was from an exploding shell and it had cut through major arteries.
+An October 24, 1980 article in the "Toronto Star" that included an interview with him stated that the shrapnel was from an exploding shell and it had cut through major arteries.

-He was invalided back to England where a final operation was performed on his leg and his grandmother arranged for him to convalesce in Selby Hall, a private estate that was opened for injured soldiers.
+Norman was invalided back to England where a final operation was performed on his leg and his grandmother arranged for him to convalesce in Selby Hall, a private estate that was opened for injured soldiers.
 There was a small lake on the property that froze in the winter and determined not to be phased by the recent amputation of his leg, he sent for his skates and took to the ice.
-In the diaries of Falkner quoted in Millar's book, he wrote: "consider a man with only one leg, who finds himself with a good skate on, with nothing to take hold of for many yards in all directions.
+In his diary, he wrote, "Consider a man with only one leg, who finds himself with a good skate on, with nothing to take hold of for many yards in all directions.
 There is no reason why he should fall forwards or backwards, because he has the support the length of his foot or skate, and can adjust the weight over the toe or heel by the slightest ankle control...
 The greater part of this will be to overcome gravity, but the smaller part, in direct proportion to the amount his centre of gravity has moved away from the perpendicular and towards the horizontal, will be used for travel in the direction he started to fall.
 At that point he must turn the skate more or less into that direction.
 The skate will glide on the ice easily and likely travel in the falling motion and the skate may not yet be on a traveling balance.
 By repeating the action, however, it can be achieved, and he will be skating...
 A thrust with the skate on the ice, followed by a glide on the skate will accomplish this...
 The would-be skater persists and modifies the straightening of the knee and the amount he turns the skate in the initial effort and in successive ones, he will travel where he wants to..."
-You see that for Falkner great thought was put into how he would achieve his goal of skating again and with mind over matter, he most certainly succeeded.
-It wasn't without falling repeatedly or being discouraged by his nurses, but Falkner was fiercely determined.
+You see that for Norman great thought was put into how he would achieve his goal of skating again and with mind over matter, he most certainly succeeded.
+It wasn't without falling repeatedly or being discouraged by his nurses, but he was fiercely determined.

-Falkner left Selby Hall and was fitted with a temporary peg leg before receiving an artificial leg in Whitby, Ontario.
+Norman left Selby Hall and was fitted with a temporary peg leg before receiving an artificial leg in Whitby, Ontario.
 He actually barely escaped death again on the way back - the hospital ship he returned on (HMHS Llandovery Castle) sunk on its return trip to England after being torpedoed by a German U-Boat.
 Only twenty four people in one lifeboat who survived the shipwreck and subsequent machine gunning of survivors by the Axis survived.
 Ironically, the ship he had travelled TO Europe from right here in Halifax on (the SS Laconia) was also torpedoed and sank.

-Upon returning to Canada and being fitted with an artificial limb, he took to the ice on a hockey rink in Calgary (minus his artificial limb) to skate and was invited to perform between intermissions at the rink's New Year's Day hockey game by the rink manager.
-Millar's book explains that "at intermission the manager announced that Falkner would skate one-legged.
+Upon returning to Canada and being fitted with an artificial limb, Norman took to the ice on a hockey rink in Calgary (minus his artificial limb) to skate and was invited to perform between intermissions at the rink's New Year's Day hockey game by the rink manager.
+Millar's book explained, "At intermission the manager announced that Falkner would skate one-legged.
 He had been skating for a full minute without a sound from the audience.
 Suddenly he fell and did a complete somersault, but recovered and leap back up in seconds.
 The audience applauded wildly.
 His brother later reported that the audience had been speculating on what gimmick he was using.
 Norman's fall removed any doubts as to the authenticity of his performance.
 He received fifteen dollars as payment, thus launching his professional career."

-He was discharged from the military in 1919 and returned to Saskatoon to live with his brother.
+Norman was discharged from the military in 1919 and returned to Saskatoon to live with his brother.
 He found a hard time finding a 'day job' but was able to find twenty five bookings to perform his skating act professionally in carnivals throughout the Prairies that winter.
 Despite continuing to have issues finding and keeping steady jobs, skating continued to pay his keep.
 He returned to Ontario (where he had visited to be fitted for an artificial leg when he first returned to Canada) and skated three shows a week in the winter of 1920 there.
-From there, Falkner took his skating act on the road and did two full tours - one of the Maritimes and one to Vancouver - as well as shows in Minneapolis, Duluth, Cleveland, New York City, Boston, Providence, New Haven, Montreal, Saint John, Edmonton and hundreds of other communities in the U.S. and Canada.
-The January 28, 1920 edition of The Daily Times states of Falkner: "he is now living at Toronto and has amazed crowds at a rink there by his wonderful feats on the ice.
+From there, he took his skating act on the road and did two full tours - one of the Maritimes and one to Vancouver - as well as shows in Minneapolis, Duluth, Cleveland, New York City, Boston, Providence, New Haven, Montreal, Saint John, Edmonton and hundreds of other communities in the U.S. and Canada.
+The January 28, 1920 edition of "The Daily Times" stated, "He is now living at Toronto and has amazed crowds at a rink there by his wonderful feats on the ice.
 He seems to get leverage by bending his knee and throwing the weight of his body from side to side.
 He can go forwards or backwards at great speed and can cut out more fancy figures than the average two-legged skater."

-To me, his story is nothing short of inspiring.
+To me, Norman'sstory is nothing short of inspiring.
 It's one thing to get back up after a fall but to return to the ice after losing one of your legs in the front lines of one of history's most gruesome wars... that's determination.
-I think back to my interview with Paul Binnebose and am reminded by HIS story and his words about getting back onto the ice in the face of literally life changing obstacles: "I never had any fear about going back to the ice.
+I think back to my interview with Paul Binnebose and am reminded by his story and his words about getting back onto the ice in the face of literally life changing obstacles: "I never had any fear about going back to the ice.
 I have been a skater longer than I can remember.
 I was thrilled to go home."
-And so Falkner returned as well to the place that was home for him... and though we we may well have not seen him perform, we still owe him a standing ovation.
+And so Norman returned as well to the place that was home for him... and though we we may well have not seen him perform, we still owe him a standing ovation.